tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each description of a data quality Test SHOULD include the properties and related instances described in the following paragraphs.

-Each instance of `bdqffdq:UseCase` SHOULD have one `bdqffdq:hasFitnessRequirements` [bdqffdq:hasFitnessRequirements](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasfitnessrequirements> "The property of a bdqffdq:UseCase that provides text listing the qualities that data must have to be fit for a given use.") datatype property enumerating the general fitness requirements of data for that use.
+Each instance of `bdqffdq:UseCase` SHOULD have one `bdqffdq:hasFitnessRequirements` datatype property enumerating the general fitness requirements of data for that use.

-The `bdqffdq:hasUseCase` [bdqffdq:hasUseCase](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasusecase> "Relates a bdqffdq:Policy to a bdqffdq:UseCase.") object property SHOULD have an individual with a type that is a subclass of `bdqffdq:Policy` [bdqffdq:Policy](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#policy> "The set of bdqffdq:DataQualityNeeds for a bdqffdq:UseCase.") as its subject.
+The `bdqffdq:hasUseCase` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:Policy` as its subject.

 The `bdqffdq:hasUseCase` object property MAY have an individual from the `bdqval:` vocabulary that represents a `bdqffdq:UseCase` as its object.

 An axiom types the range of `bdqffdq:hasUseCase` as a `bdqffdq:UseCase`.

-The `bdqffdq:includedInPolicy` [bdqffdq:includedInPolicy](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#includedinpolicy> "Assserts that a bdqffdq:DataQualityNeed is part of a bdqffdq:Policy.") object property SHOULD have an individual that is a subclass of `bdqffdq:Policy` as its subject.
+The `bdqffdq:includedInPolicy` object property SHOULD have an individual that is a subclass of `bdqffdq:Policy` as its subject.

-The `bdqffdq:includedInPolicy` object property SHOULD have an individual that is a subclass of `bdqffdq:DataQualityNeed` [bdqffdq:DataQualityNeed](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#dataqualityneed> "A bdqffdq:NeedConcept that expresses what bdqffdq:Responses may be made about data with respect to fitness for use.") as its object.
+The `bdqffdq:includedInPolicy` object property SHOULD have an individual that is a subclass of `bdqffdq:DataQualityNeed` as its object.

 The four subclasses of `bdqffdq:DataQualityNeed` are `bdqffdq:Validation`, `bdqffdq:Issue`, `bdqffdq:Measure` and `bdqffdq:Amendment`.